nicoleoyama/onepage/README.md

 # portfolio

-This will be the version history of http://www.nicoleoyama.com!

-The test ground github page is https://nicoleoyama.github.io/portfolio/
+This is a freespace for a one page design!